Stormwater Utility Division

 - Participate in stormwater protection and public group education on stormwater quality.

 - Promote maintenance on private storm drainage systems.

-Without maintenance, the stormwater drainage system would have very short useful life.
-This will result in costly repairs or potential replacement of whole system and subsequent FLOODING!!!!
+Without proper maintenance, the stormwater drainage system would have a very short useful life.
+This will result in costly repairs or potential replacement of the entire system and subsequently will cause flooding!